tuanacetinkaya/PDF-Generator/README.md

 # Issues on Process

-- TOP: style the components
+- TOP: set a loading screen while downloading the pdf

-- Phone component onChange could not be connected/hooked to FormFactory's onChange since it's a class component unlike other arrow functions
 - FileUpload component added but onChange does not function since uploaded file links to jotform automatically, not sure how to do that
 - sorting the 'content' subelement of json does not work with .sort() function, figured a way to separate the subelement into it's own object and tried to sort the whole object but the program does not recognise .sort as a function applicable to json object (even tried to call with Object.values(elements.content).sort , did not worked either)